zxc308/P4-tutorials/exercises/basic_tunnel/README.md

 For this exercise, we have already added the necessary static control plane entries.
 As part of bringing up the Mininet instance, the `make run` command will install packet-processing rules in the tables of each switch.
-These are defined in the `sX-commands.txt` files, where `X` corresponds to the switch number.
+These are defined in the `sX-runtime.json` files, where `X` corresponds to the switch number.

-**Important:** A P4 program also defines the interface between the switch pipeline and control plane.
-The commands in the files `sX-commands.txt` refer to specific tables, keys, and actions by name, and any changes in the P4 program that add or rename tables, keys, or actions will need to be reflected in these command files.
+**Important:** We use P4Runtime to install the control plane rules.
+The content of files `sX-runtime.json` refer to specific names of tables, keys, and actions, as defined in the P4Info file produced by the compiler (look for the file `build/basic.p4info` after executing `make run`).
+Any changes in the P4 program that add or rename tables, keys, or actions will need to be reflected in these `sX-runtime.json` files.

 ## Step 2: Implement Basic Tunneling